-Hats: Another Happy Rainly Days essential, because you'll need an alternative, before you master the art of cycling with an umbrella.
+Hats: Another Happy Rainy Days essential, because you'll need an alternative before you master the art of cycling with an umbrella.

 Livvy Échapeau: Hoods are great, but when you are on the bike in low weather conditions you want to be able to see easily and quickly all around you.
 The Livvy Échapeau, while pricey, is perfect for this.
 Water resistant linen keeps the rain off you and the detachable scarf is invaluable on windy days.